oaijs/koa-oai-router/README.md

 ### path

 Validate the path, multi path parameters are supported.
+If **peopleId** is missing, the route will not be macthed.
+At this moment, validation of path only support data type and format.

 **Notice: Path parameter syntax in OpenAPI is "{pathId}".**